Ryan-T-Shaffer/medicare-desynpuf-mlr-pmpm-2008-2010/README.md

 # Insights Deep Dive
 ### MLR by SVC:

-- Analyzing MLR values by service line (OP, PROF, RX) and in total, highlighting how claims costs are changing relative to premium revenue aka how much money is Medicare spending on healthcare compared to the amount money Medicare is charging in premiums to pay for it.  are using.
-Additionally, using %Δ YoY to compare values MLR overtime.
-Lastly, the componet measure of MLR, claims cost, was evluated using percent distirbutions.

 - MLR in the Total svc group peaked at 301.0% in 2009 for money spent vs. premiums collected, a +2.1% YoY increase from 2008.
 From 2009 to 2010 Medicare’s Total MLR YoY dropped -45.5% to a final MLR of 164.2%.

 - The svc RX was the only svc with a decrease in MLR every year, -23.3%  from 08->09 and -43.2% from 09->10.
 This YoY decrease saw RX’s MLR fall from 552.2% in 2008 to 240.7% in 2010.